percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Adaptive Hash Index Enabled

-Adaptive Hash Index Helps to Optimize Index Lookups but can be severe hotspot for some workloads.
+Adaptive Hash Index helps to optimize index Look-ups but can be severe hotspot for some workloads.

 ### Adaptive Hash Index Partitions